Yacht Charter France

 You will have to pay for the skipper, their food and a tip at the end of the boat rental period.

-If you just want to cut loose and have the sailing qualifications to do it then a bareboat rental may be your best bet.
+If you just want to cut loose and have the sailing qualifications to do it then a bareboat yacht charter may be your best bet.
 You will decide where to go and what to do.
 You will navigate, sail and run the vessel.

 Crewed barge rental